Pegasus (constellation): Characteristics

-Pegasus is dominated by a roughly square asterism, although one of the stars, Delta Pegasi or Sirrah, is now officially considered to be Alpha Andromedae, part of Andromeda, and is more usually called "Alpheratz".
+Pegasus is dominated by a roughly square asterism (the Square of Pegasus) although one of the stars, formerly known as Delta Pegasi or Sirrah, is now officially assigned to Andromeda and is known as Alpha Andromedae, or Alpheratz.
 Traditionally, the body of the horse consists of a quadrilateral formed by the stars α Peg, β Peg, γ Peg, and α And.
 The front legs of the winged horse are formed by two crooked lines of stars, one leading from η Peg to κ Peg and the other from μ Peg to 1 Pegasi.
 Another crooked line of stars from α Peg via θ Peg to ε Peg forms the neck and head; ε is the snout.

 Features

 Stars

 Bayer catalogued what he counted as 23 stars in the constellation, giving them the Bayer designations Alpha to Psi.
 He saw Pi Pegasi as one star, and was uncertain of its brightness, wavering between magnitude 4 and 5.
 Flamsteed labelled this star 29 Pegasi, but Bode concluded that the stars 27 and 29 Pegasi should be Pi1 and Pi2 Pegasi and that Bayer had seen them as a single star.
 Flamsteed added lower case letters e through to y, omitting A to D as they had been used on Bayer's chart to designate neighbouring constellations and the equator.
 He numbered 89 stars (now with Flamsteed designations), though 6 and 11 turned out to be stars in Aquarius.
 Within the constellation's borders there are 177 stars of apparent magnitude 6.5 or greater.

 Epsilon Pegasi, also known as Enif, marks the horse's muzzle.
 The brightest star in Pegasus, is an orange supergiant of spectral type K21b that is around 12 times as massive as the Sun and is around 690 light-years distant from Earth.
 It is an irregular variable, its apparent magnitude varying between 2.37 and 2.45.
 Lying near Enif is AG Pegasi, an unusual star that brightened to magnitude 6.0 around 1885 before dimming to magnitude 9.
 It is composed of a red giant and white dwarf, estimated to be around 2.5 and 0.6 times the mass of the Sun respectively.
 With its outburst taking over 150 years, it has been described as the slowest nova ever recorded.

 Three stars with Bayer designations that lie within the Great Square are variable stars.
 Phi and Psi Pegasi are pulsating red giants, while Tau Pegasi (the proper name is Salm), is a Delta Scuti variable—a class of short period (six hours at most) pulsating stars that have been used as standard candles and as subjects to study astroseismology.
 Rotating rapidly with a projected rotational velocity of 150 km s−1, Kerb is almost 30 times as luminous as the Sun and has a pulsation period of 56.5 minutes.
 With an outer atmosphere at an effective temperature of 7,762 K, it is a white star with a spectral type of A5IV.